t4k/markit/WordFile/WordFile.md

   - 2009-10-13
   - 2009-11-19
   - 2009-11-25
-abstract: Interview in three sessions, October-November 2009, with David
+abstract: edit Interview in three sessions, October-November 2009, with
-          Baltimore, Robert Andrews Millikan Professor of Biology and president emeritus of Caltech (1997-2006).
+          David Baltimore, Robert Andrews Millikan Professor of Biology and president emeritus of Caltech (1997-2006).
 He recalls his childhood and early education in Great Neck, NY, his aptitude for science, and a summer at the Jackson Laboratory in Maine (1955), which confirmed his vocation.
 He discusses interest in